MooersLab/pymolsnips/psnipsLog.md

 	Wednesday Dec 11, 2019 12:00-4:00pm (4)
 	Thursday Dec 12, 2019 12:00-4:00pm (4)
 	Friday Dec 13, 2019 12:00-4:00pm (4)
-- Rearranged sections
-	- Created a vim section that has neosnippets, snipmate, and ultisnips within it
-- Removed the videos section as this will eventually be replaced by GIFs within sections
-- Added collapsible sections within each text editor to separate installation instructions from introduction (also doesn't visually overwhelm the reader)
-- Added a minipac and vundle section in the viim introduction (each with their own installation instructions)

 ## Problems with text editors
 ### Atom